VTrelat/Fractals/README.md

 ### 2.2 Julia Island

-Julia Island is part of the Mandelbrot set.
+Julia Island is part of the Mandelbrot set (and thus is generated from the same equation).
 It can be obtained with the following command:

 ```bash